toddstoffel/columnstore/README.md

 It is designed to enable high-performance analytics and data warehousing on large datasets.
 It stores data in columns instead of rows, which can result in faster query processing times compared to traditional row-based storage engines.

+MariaDB ColumnStore is used for:

+1. High-performance analytics: to quickly process large amounts of data for reporting and analysis.
+1. Data warehousing: to efficiently store and manage large datasets for business intelligence and reporting purposes.
+1. Big data processing: to process and analyze large and complex datasets.
+1. OLAP (Online Analytical Processing): to support multi-dimensional analysis of business data.
+1. Real-time data streaming: to process and analyze data in real-time for applications such as IoT and financial trading.

 This is a [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) project to provision a single node [MariaDB ColumnStore](https://mariadb.com/docs/features/mariadb-enterprise-columnstore/#mariadb-enterprise-columnstore) deployment on [Amazon Web Services](https://aws.amazon.com/).

 ## Features: